tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 # balance sheet statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analyzing-financial-statements-circuit-city-balance-sheet/
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)
-- balance sheet is sectionalized into 3 major categories: the assets, the equity and the liabilities.
+- the balance sheet is sectionalized into three major categories: the assets, the equity and the liabilities.

 ## assets

 - assets are what the company owns
-- assets can ben financed in 2 ways: with the company's money - this is called equity or with someone else's money - this is called liabilities.
+- assets can be financed in 2 ways: with the company's money, called equity, or with someone else's money, which is called liabilities.
-- because assets are either financed by equity or liabilities, the 2 sides will always be equal.
+- because assets are financed by equity or liabilities, the two sides will always be equal.
 They will balance.
 - *assets are something that is owned and expected to generate income for the company*
 - 2 different categories of assets: the non-current and the current assets
   - current asset can be defined as any asset which is likely to be converted into cash within a period of 1 year such as cash, inventory and receivables
   - non-current assets are sometimes referred to as long-term assets.
-An organization simply includes those assets that have an expected ownership over a period exceeding 1 year and cannot immediately be converted into cash such as machines for production, buildings, cards, etc...
+An organization includes those assets that have an expected ownership over a period exceeding one year and cannot immediately be converted into cash, such as machines for production, buildings, cards, etc...
-  - the idea distinguishing various kinds of assets is to present to the reader a true and fair view of a company's financial condition that is also why the balance sheet is sometimes referred to as the statement of financial position.
+  - the idea of distinguishing various kinds of assets is to present to the reader an accurate and fair view of a company's financial condition, which is also why the balance sheet is sometimes referred to as the statement of financial position.

 ### Current assets
 - **cash and cash equivalents**
   - aka cash, cash equivalents, and marketable securities.
-When we think of cash, it includes any cash kept in a register and cash that is safely stored away in a bank account.
+When we think of cash, it includes any cash kept in a register and safely stored in a bank account.
   - cash equivalents are equal to having cash that is currently in a different form, for example, money market funds, saving deposits and deposit certificates.

 - **accounts receivables**
   - aka receivables, net receivables.
-  - most of a business's sales tend to be carried out on credit as opposed to cash.
-This payment in effect an asset for the company because it will be turned into cash at a later date.
+  - most of a business's sales tend to be carried out on credit instead of cash.
+This payment is an asset for the company because it will be turned into cash later.
 Typically, this would happen within 60-90 days.
-This also means that receivables, in reality are an interest-free loan provided from one company to another company.
+This also means that receivables, in reality, are interest-free loans provided from one company to another.
-  - most often, it made up by the credit sales of goods and services,but it can also contain expected current payments such as interest on various securities.
+  - most often, it is made up of the credit sales of goods and services, but it can also contain expected current payments such as interest on various securities.
   - in short, this is money that is expected to flow into the company but is yet to be received.

 - **inventory**
-  - typically inventory is subdivided into 3 categories: raw materials (such as sugar for coca-cola), work in progress (such as labor costs for managing machines), and finished goods (includes costs for packaging the products).
+  - typically, inventory is subdivided into three categories: raw materials (such as sugar for coca-cola), work in progress (such as labour costs for managing machines), and finished goods (includes costs for packaging the products).

 - **other current assets**
-  - any current assets that do not meet any of the 3 previous categories (may include property, plant and equipment available for sale, or any asset that is expected to be sold within the year)
+  - any current assets that do not meet any of the three previous categories (may include property, plant and equipment available for sale or any asset that is expected to be sold within the year)
-  - might also include derivatives that are designated as hedging instruments such as foreign currency contracts and commodity contracts (to minimize their risk and exposure to a flexible and unpredictable market).
+  - might also include derivatives designated as hedging instruments, such as foreign currency contracts and commodity contracts (to minimize risk and exposure to a flexible and unpredictable market).

 - **prepaid expenses**
   - a firm sometimes pays off some of its expenses before it actually incurs them (such as distribution rights in advance for 6 months in the case of coca-cola)
-  - the prepaid expenses tend to be the most iliquid item in the current assets category.
+  - the prepaid expenses tend to be the most illiquid item in the current assets category.
 Most likely the contractual terms would not allow Coca-Cola to ask for such a reversal of funds that have already been paid.
   - that's why you'll find prepaid expenses listed at the very bottom of the current assets column; it's the "thickest" and most difficult to turn back into cash
 - **total current assets**
   - summation of all assets that you expect to turn into cash during the next 12 months.